melparker101/p50/annotate_clusters/GSE206143_info.md

 length(table(Idents(combined)))

 # After filtering we have the same number of cells (7609)
-# After clustering we do not have the same number of cells... we have 18
+# After clustering we do not have the same number of cells... we have 18.
+It's okay, just carry on

 ###########################################################